It’s not rocket science

 Who took the pictures?

 All the pictures were taken by me, Simon Jones (pictured above).
-I’m an almost average Englishman who has published content online since the heady days of the 90’s when people still used dial-up and great big beige computers!
+I’m a story hunting traveler who has published content online since the heady days of the 90’s when people still used dial-up and great big beige computers!
 You can find other sites by me here or check out my blog for more of my pictures and words.

 There was no significance to the year.
 I had wanted to do something like this for a while and it just so happened that after spending time relaxing at a friend’s house in New Zealand, I had the opportunity to get this project up and running.
 By chance 2012 happened to become an interesting year for me as I travelled in a very unplanned way around the world taking in the many different landscapes and cultures of the 19 countries I visited.